near/docs/docs/4.tools/cli.md

 ```

 **.testnet example:**
-To create a .testnet (or .mainnet) account one must call the testnet contract to create the account for them, here is an example:
+To create a `.testnet` (or `.mainnet`) account, you must call the testnet contract to create the account.
+Here is an example:
 ```bash
 near call testnet create_account '{"new_account_id": "<account-name>.testnet", "new_public_key": "ed25519:<data>"}' --deposit 0.00182 --accountId <account-with-funds>
 ```